 - If you don't have enough space for a garden, or you don't have a yard at all, consider planting pollinator-friendly plants in pots and placing them on your front porch, balcony, or in your backyard

-- For more information on the placement of your pollinator garden, check out this resource provided by Cornell University.
+- For more information on the placement of your pollinator garden, check out this resource on Native Plants for Pollinators provided by Cornell University.

 The plants you choose to plant are largely up to your preferences and the space you have chosen for your garden.
 However, plants you choose should be native to your region (Maryland falls within the Mid-Atlantic region).
 Below are resources you may explore to find more details on pollinator-friendly plants to help build your garden.